 They started out by communicating globally that this was their focus.
 They kept this shift as a focus on their team by giving each other feedback around the shift, sharing recognition when someone demonstrated this shift in action, and telling the stories and experiences they were having on a daily basis.

-They didn’t just define their shift, they communicated it and then acted on it.
+They didn’t just define their culture shift, they communicated it and then acted on it.
 Within a year, they went from worst to first in employee engagement numbers and delivered record-breaking results working with internal teams that now clearly saw them delivering value in every interaction.

 Culture Management Remains Essential for Businesses